iotaledger/rosetta-iota/docs/pages/testing_cli.md

 # Testing with rosetta-cli

 The provided scripts `check_data_testnet.sh` and `check_construction_testnet.sh` build on top of rosetta-cli.
-They help with bootstrapping rosetta-cli and make sure that rosetta-cli is run with the correct configuration values.
+They help with bootstrapping rosetta-cli and make sure that rosetta-cli is runs with the correct configuration values.

 1) To be able to run the testing scripts, install following dependencies:
     ```